Slavery and religion: Baháʼí Faith

-Bahá'u'lláh, founder of the Baháʼí Faith, commended Queen Victoria for abolishing the slave trade in a letter written to Her Majesty between 1868–1872.
+Bahá'u'lláh, founder of the Baháʼí Faith, commended Queen Victoria for abolishing the slave trade in a letter written to Her Majesty between 1868 and 1872.
 Bahá'u'lláh also forbids slavery in the Kitáb-i-Aqdas written around 1873 considered by Baháʼís to be the holiest book revealed by Bahá'u'lláh in which he states, "It is forbidden you to trade in slaves, be they men or women."

 Both the Báb and Bahá'u'lláh owned slaves of African descent before the writing of the Kitab-i-Aqdas.
 While the Báb purchased several slaves, Bahá'u'lláh acquired his through inheritance and freed them.
 Bahá'u'lláh officially condemned slavery in 1874.
-21st century scholarship has found that the Báb credited one of the slaves of his elders as having raised him and compares him favorably with his own father.
+Twenty-first century scholarship has found that the Báb credited one of the slaves of his elders as having raised him and compares him favorably with his own father.
 Work has continued on other recent finds in archives such as a very early document of Bahá'u'lláh's explaining his emancipating his slave because as all humans are symbolically slaves of God none can be owned by another saying "How, then, can this thrall claim for himself ownership of any other human being?
-Nay,…."
+Nay,...."

 Hinduism

 Vedic period

 The term "dasa" (dāsa) in the Vedas is loosely translated as "slave."
 However, the meaning of the term varied over time.
 R. S. Sharma, in his 1958 book, for example, states that the only word which could possibly mean slave in Rigveda is dāsa, and this sense of use is traceable to four later verses in Rigveda.
 The term dāsa in the Rigveda, has been also been translated as a servant or enemy, and the identity of this term remains unclear and disputed among scholars.

-The word dāsi is found in Rigveda and Atharvaveda, states R.S.
-Sharma, which he states represented "a small servile class of women slaves".
+R. S. Sharma writes that the word dāsi is found in Rigveda and Atharvaveda, and that it represented "a small servile class of women slaves".
 Slavery in the Vedic period, according to him, was mostly confined to women employed as domestic workers.
-He translates dāsi in a Vedic era Upanishad as "maid-servant".
+He translates dāsi in a Vedic era Upanishads as "maid-servant".
 Male slaves are rarely mentioned in the Vedic texts.
-The word dāsa occurs in the Hindu Sruti texts Aitareya and Gopatha Brahmanas, but not in the sense of a slave.
+The word dāsa occurs in the Hindu Śruti texts Aitareya and Gopatha Brahmana, but not in the sense of a slave.